 A couple of years later we finally made the great leap in moving permanently to Spain and we experienced the Xàbia version of this fantastic fiesta.
 And the desire to participate had not waned one bit.
 Like many people, I watched from the sidelines as the colourful companies marched confidently past me and wondered just how I could get more involved, to take part, to become one of those painted Moors.

-Some five years ago, as part of our desire to make our fiesta guide into something more than just a list of dates, we decided that it would be a nice angle to spend some time with a group as its members prepared for the parades, to discover more about the effort behind the scenes and more about the people behind the masks and make-up who gave up their free time (and hard-earned cash) to contribute to such a fantastic procession.
-We had become friends with people in several groups, both Moorish and Christian, but eventually decided on the Schaitans, a modest filà whose members demonstrated an absolute passion for the fiesta.
+In 2015, as part of our desire to make our fiesta guide into something more than just a list of dates, we decided that it would be a nice angle to spend some time with a group as its members prepared for the parades, to discover more about the effort behind the scenes and more about the people behind the masks and make-up who gave up their free time (and hard-earned cash) to contribute to such a fantastic procession.
+We had become friends with people in several groups, both Moorish and Christian, but eventually decided on the Schaitans, a modest filà whose members demonstrated an unrivalled passion for the fiesta.

 That year we accompanied them as they prepared themselves for the two parades, experiencing both the excitement and stress of getting ready for the occasion, often in cramped and hot conditions inside their modest headquarters.
 Elbows inadvertently dug into the backs of colleagues as costumes of many layers were donned, words exchanged, mostly in jest, sometimes in frustration.
 There was a moment when a collection of spears suddenly slid from their precarious position in the corner of the room, producing a grand cacophony which did little to ease the nerves.
 On several occasions we had to put down the cameras and step in to assist as heavy layer upon heavy layer was added to the costume.
 Tempers frayed at times but it was never in malice but more of a desire to ensure that the group looked as fantastic as possible.
 In final preparations, black tape secured boots too big or too small to the feet, safety pins provided temporary adjustment, all of which would be unseen by the general public when the company finally made its entrance through the archway.
 And it felt great to be involved, if only as a witness.
 I knew I wanted more.